IMF chief warns on cost of Greek exit from euro

 A failure of pro- and anti-bailout parties to agree a coalition forced President Karolos Papoulias to call the second election in as many months, and prompted him to say that the chaos risked causing panic and a run on bank deposits.

-The IMF's sister organisation, the World Bank, said the crisis could spread beyond Greek borders to far bigger euro zone economies that are in trouble.
+The IMF's sister organization, the World Bank, said the crisis could spread beyond Greek borders to far bigger euro zone economies that are in trouble.

 "The core question will be not Greece, but Spain and Italy," World Bank President Robert Zoellick said.
 If Greece left the euro zone, the ripple effects could be very damaging and reminiscent of when Lehman Brothers investment bank collapsed in 2008, spreading panic on global financial markets.